bowen0701/docker-python3-ml/README.md

 ## Docker Terminology

 - **Image:** is essentially blueprint of the containers for what we would like to build.
-- **Container:** is an instantiation of an image.
-(For us Pythonistas, we can think image is a class, and container is the class's initialized object. :-))
+- **Container:** is an instantiation of an image (For us Pythonistas, we can think image is a class, and container is the class's initialized object).
 - **Dockerfile:** is a setup file to create/modify Docker images.
 - **Docker-Compose:** is a tool for us to easily define and launch Docker applications.